-- a) stormwater pipes, pits and connections to public stormwater systems within the road. - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs,
+- a) stormwater pipes, pits and connections to public stormwater systems within the road, - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs, - g) new or replacement street trees,

-- g) new or replacement street trees, - h) new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
+- h) new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
 The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - i) new or reinstated road surface pavement within the road.

 Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
-An application for refund of security must be submitted with the Final Occupation Certificate to Council.
+An application for refund of security must be submitted with the Occupation Certificate to Council.
 This form can be downloaded from Council's website www.woollahra.nsw.gov.au or obtained from Council's customer service centre.

-H.4 Positive Covenant and Works-As-Executed Certification of Stormwater Systems
+H.3 Positive Covenant & Works-As-Executed certification of stormwater systems

-On completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted to the Principal Certifying Authority for approval prior to issue of any Occupation Certificate, detailing:
+On completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings supplied to the Principal Certifier detailing:

-- a) compliance with conditions of development consent relating to stormwater; - b) the structural adequacy of all cast in-situ tank; - c) that all stormwater works have been constructed in accordance with the approved stormwater management plans; - d) the installation of pumpout system have been provided in accordance with the approved construction drawings; - e) the installation of stormwater treatment system have been provided in accordance with the approved construction drawings.
-This includes the installation of 20 x 310mm PSORB Stormfilter by "Ocean Protect" in accordance with the approved construction drawings; - f) pipe invert levels and surface levels to Australian Height Datum; and - g) contours indicating the direction in which water will flow overland should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) that the works have been constructed in accordance with the approved design drawings. - c) pipe invert levels and surface levels to Australian Height Datum, and - d) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.

-A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the stormwater treatment system including the holding tank, any pumps and sumps incorporated in the development.
-The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services prior to issue of any Occupation Certificate.
+A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the stormwater treatment system, and/or any rainwater tanks and pumps and sumps incorporated in the development.
+The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services.